SpringXy/N1ckArg.github.io/README.md

       "astro": "I love playing with him...I'm always like him...sleepy...", "blue": "Really?
 Did you really thought that it was going to be THAT obvious? come on, try harder!", "nitro": "WELCOME TO THE FUNKTRIX!",
-      "carmen": "An amazing friend and wuch",
-      "vampire squid": "IS JUST A LIL SILLY GUY!!!!", };
+      "carmen": "An amazing friend and such a sweet person", "vampire squid": "IS JUST A LIL SILLY GUY!!!!", };